EduardoN/Synapse_AdventureWorks2019/documentation/Synapse_Notebook.md

 rawPersonDF.show()
 ```

-Lets start manipulating the data.
-In a new cell lets drop the rowguid column.
+Let's start manipulating the data.
+In a new cell let's drop the rowguid column.

 ```python
 #Drop id field